ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 You should have received an email notification with instructions about logging into gradescope.

-Log into our class site: CS24 Spring 2018 and navigate to the lab00 assignment
+Log into our class site on[www.gradescope.com](www.gradescope.com): CS24 Spring 2018 and navigate to the lab00 assignment

 # Implement and submit a simple C++ program